-Jennifer Cocohoba is a clinical pharmacist for the Women's HIV Program at UCSF Medical Center.
-She provides training and education to help patients better adhere to their medications.
-She assists staff with medication-related questions, selection of antiretrovirals and other drug therapy, and interpretation of antiretroviral resistance tests.
+Jennifer Cocohoba is a pharmacist for the Women's HIV Program at UCSF.
+She provides training and educates patients about their medications so they can better adhere to their regimens.
+She assists staff with questions about specific medications, selecting antiretrovirals (drugs that lower the risk of HIV transmission) and other drug therapies, and interpreting antiretroviral resistance tests.

-Cocohoba earned a doctor of pharmacy degree and completed a pharmacy practice residency at UCSF, then a specialty residency in HIV/AIDS ambulatory care at San Francisco General Hospital before joining the faculty in 2003.
-She is currently an associate clinical professor in the Department of Clinical Pharmacy, UCSF School of Pharmacy.
+Cocohoba earned her doctor of pharmacy degree and completed a pharmacy practice residency at UCSF.
+She then completed a specialty residency in HIV/AIDS outpatient care at Zuckerberg San Francisco General Hospital and Trauma Center.
+She joined the UCSF faculty in 2003.